rleathers/php-directory-list-and-editor/README.md

 php-directory listing and editor
 ==============================

-simple php directory listing with simple editor for edit your files and pages on web.
+simple php directory lister included with a simple file editor for edit and change pages and other file like .php on browser.

 - Edit
 - list